greenpeace/planet4-docker-compose/README.md

 This will also print out the new password.

-### Clear cache
+### Clear caches

-You may have to clear Redis cache once you import the default content.
-Login to Wordpress admin and click on *Flush Object Cache* on the Dashboard page.
+To completely clear redis of the full page cache, as well as object and transient caches:

-You can also flush the Wordpress cache via command line by running `wp cache flush` in the `php-fpm` container:
+`make flush`

-`docker-compose -p planet4dockercompose exec php-fpm wp cache flush`
+Alternatively, to only clear the object cache: Login to Wordpress admin and click on *Flush Object Cache* on the Dashboard page.
+To only clear the full page cache: click *Purge Cache* from the top menu.

 ---